Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 ---

+***July 19th, 2013 - 15:43:11**

+Father didn't want Ichas to teach me about my sword.
+I'm glad Ichas doesn't care about Father.
+I wish to be more like Ichas.
+I love my sword.
+He says he'll train me three days a week.
+It's a program to get me away from school.
+I love it.

+---

 **July 3rd, 2013 - 00:07:10**

 I had a strange dream.
 I was on top of a tower in some big city.
 I had a big sword.
 I just killed a man.
 People were applauding me.
 I didn't get why.
 It was strange.
 I wonder what it means.
 Mother wouldn't tell me.
 The Eyes say that it means I have a good future.
 I'll just have to wait.

+---

+**December 25th, 2012 - 09:11:45**

+Mother wanted to try something new.
+Father left town.
+She says it's a human holiday they call "Christmas" which relates to the God of the Order.
+Or so they claim.
+Mother says it has no real religious connection anymore.
+She gave me new pens inside of a colorful paper.
+It had a funny bow.
+I like these pens.
+Mother gave me a hug.
+I wonder if she's starting to love me.
+Maybe it's just because Father isn't home.
+I hope Father never comes back.

 ---